 Comparative and superlative adjectives

-We use the comparative form of an adjective to compare two things.
-When we compare three or more things, we use the superlative form of the adjectives.
+We use the comparative form of the adjective to compare two things.

 - White meat is healthier than red meat.